Afghans in Iran: Marriage with indigenous people

 According to statistics released in the year 1995, nearly 24,000 marriages of Iranian nationals have been recorded in Iran, and it is anticipated that nearly the same amount of legal marriage has been recorded.
 According to Article 1060 of the Civil Code of Iran, the marriage of Iranian women to foreign men with the permission of the government and any foreigner who, without the permission referred to above, will marry an Iranian woman, will be sentenced to one year's imprisonment of up to three years.
 And the government's important marriages are prohibited.
 Under Iranian law, Afghan women who marry men in Iran are considered citizens of Iran under Article 976 of the Civil Code and can take Iranian citizenship and their children enjoy the conditions of an Iranian citizen, but if Afghan men marry Iranian women to men Citizenship of Iran does not belong and according to Article 979 of the Civil Code they can only apply for citizenship.
 Children from foreign marriages with Iranian women up to 18 years of age are considered to be their fathers, and if their fathers lack a degree of residence, they will encounter limitations for people without a degree in Iran.
 These children can apply for citizenship at the age of 18 years.
-Although plans have been pursued in the Iranian parliament to grant Iranian citizenship to sons of Iranian mothers and fathers, these plans have always been stopped.

-A new policy allowing Iranian women to pass down their citizenship to their children at birth started to effect from 2020.
-As of mid-November, about 75,000 people had applied for citizenship under the new law.
+In 2020, a new policy allowing Iranian women to pass down their citizenship to their children at birth started to effect.
+As of mid-November, about 75,000 people had applied for citizenship under the new law, while 120 thousand children were born to Iranian fathers and Afghan mothers and already had citizenship.

 The new policy particularly affects the children of Iranian women who have married Afghan men.
 While Iran's nationality laws predate the 1979 Islamic revolution, Mohsen Kazempour, a co-founder of the Datikan Legal Institute in Tehran, said the current bias against foreigners is in part rooted in a nationalist hysteria that followed the revolution and the eight-year war between Iran and Iraq.
 "Iran was at war with Iraq, and Iraq was supported by many foreign nations," he said.
 "So the Iranian government was very concerned about the penetration of secret agents in the government or army."